Florence Welch: Personal life

 Welch considers herself an introvert and is passionate about reading and literature.
 She has held many events with her fan-run book club, Between Two Books.
 "It's a huge generalisation to say that all readers are introverts; I'm sure there's a lot of extroverted bookworms out there, but, for me, it's nice to know people of similar inclinations can actually come together in a social way and talk about something that is inherently solitary."

 Although many of her songs contain Christian themes and elements, Welch has said she is an agnostic and does not follow any particular religion.
 "I went to Catholic school, and the first songs I remember liking were hymns.
 I find it's nice to mix the mundane and the magical, the irrelevant with the huge themes.
 Sex, love, death, marriage, guilt—mix that with seeing a huge sky or going for a walk or turning the page of a book.
 Living is dealing with the everyday and the notion that you're going to die."

 In 2022, Welch was awarded and accepted an honorary fellowship from University of the Arts London.

-She lives in Kennington, South London.
+She lives in Kennington, South London, in the London Borough of Lambeth.